xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 1. Creat a new dataframe for Pfizer
 2. Indentify the analysis variables
    - total assets
    - the number of employees
    - return on assets
    - Tobin's Q Ratio
    - R&D Expense Adjusted
    - Environmental disclosure score
-3. Use line chart to describe the developing trend of Pfizer from 2016 - 2018
+3. Use line charts to describe the developing trend of Pfizer from 2016 - 2018

 Figure 2, with time-series line graph, demonstrates Pfizer's financial aspects.
 Firstly, the change of total assets from 2016 to 2018 has shown that Pfizer did not have excellent performance in 2018; the assets dropped from over 170,000 million U.S. dollars to below 160,000 million U.S. dollars while the number of employees experienced a slight decrease then increased to around 92,000 in 2018.
 Then using return on assets and Tobin's Q ratio as indicators of company development prospects demonstrates Pfizer tried to increase the influence and management of the company.
 However, Pfizer has not performed well with middle-level ranking results in Figure 1.
 Similarly, Pfizer continued to invest R&D and disclosure more environmental information.